Gentrack/gcis-demo-pay-with-confidence/README.md

 * In Taplytics, you can delete the application
 * In Firebase, you can delete the project
 * In Heroku, you can delete the application
-* In Gentrack Platform, you can delete the application
+* In GCIS, you can delete the application